WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week03/lecture03p2.md

 Here is a nice way of mapping out our options.
 For example, binary (T/F or Y/N) is pretty easy to encode with 2 colors or luminance.

-If we have 3 categories, we can choose different hues for qualatative data.
+If we have 3 categories, we can choose different hues for qualitative data.

 If we have sequential data, like height maps we can choose differences in Hues or luminance.